shadmanhere/convert-to-title-case/README.md

 ## :star2: About the Project

-The `title-case-converter` module is a versatile and user-friendly tool that ensures a consistent and aesthetically pleasing Title Case presentation for diverse input text styles.
+The `convert-to-title-case` module is a versatile and user-friendly tool that ensures a consistent and aesthetically pleasing Title Case presentation for diverse input text styles.

 ### :pen: Supported Cases and Examples